FinweLtd/doc-livesync-all/docs/articles/resolution.md

 ```
 1024 px / 360° = ~2.84 ppd
+512 px / 180° = ~2.84 ppd
 ```

 To compare, our original cube covers only 90 degrees and has a higher resolution per degree:

 ```
-1024 px / 90° = ~11.37 ppd
+1024 px / 90° = ~11.38 ppd
 ```

 How can we make our 360-degree cube image carry as much detail as the original 90-degree cube face?
 Let us focus on the horizon level where the projection does not distort the image much.
 We need 4x the resolution that we have now:

 ```
-4096 px / 360° = ~11.37 ppd
+360° * 11.38 ppd = ~4096 px
 ```

 What if we made a 180-degree version, assuming viewers will focus to the front direction?
+How much resolution do we need to maintain detail?
 Simple:

 ```
-1024 px / 180° = ~5.69 ppd
-2048 px / 180° = ~11.37 ppd
+180° * 11.38 ppd = ~2048 px
 ```

 *Resolution per degree* appears to be a useful method for expressing the amount of detail in panoramic images.
 The benefit is that values are comparable despite used field-of-view.
 In this article, we will use the term *panorama resolution* to reference it.

+*Notice that there are projections that do not provide constant resolution per degree throughout the image.
+To be specific, we probably should use the term *equirectangular resolution*.
+Here we use the easier and shorter term because equirectangular projection is so widely used.*

 We have also learned that 360-degree images need much higher *image resolution* than ordinary 2D images to "look the same quality".
-Simply because they contain larger field-of-view ie. cover a larger area with pixels.
 This is often hard to understand for end users.
-People have a mental model of what "FullHD" or "4K" is supposed to look like.
+People have a mental model of what "FullHD" or "4K" content is supposed to look like.
 But through a 360-degree player, you are likely seeing about 1/8th of the total amount of pixels at any moment of time!

-*Field-of-view* (FOV) is the size of an observable area, described in degrees.
-We must be careful as the value can be horizontal, vertical, or diagonal measure of a rectangular area.
-When we view 360-degree content, there are effectively two FOVs that play a part.
-Image field-of-view refers to an observable area in the the whole image frame.
-Viewport field-of-view is a fraction of it, the part that is visible in the player.
-The latter can be user adjustable; is is effectively zoom level.

 Let us rephrase the primary concepts of resolution for 360-degree images: